NikosTheSavvy/Blackjack/Blackjack/ReadMe.txt

 Save/load game state

-This project is open source and free to use but I would appriciate credits :D
+This project is open source and free to use but I would appriciate a mention